translate/translate/docs/commands/txt2po.rst

 --errorlevel=ERRORLEVEL
                       show errorlevel as: :doc:`none, message, exception,
                       traceback <option_errorlevel>`
--iINPUT, --input=INPUT    read from INPUT in po, pot formats -xEXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -oOUTPUT, --output=OUTPUT   write to OUTPUT in txt format -tTEMPLATE, --template=TEMPLATE   read from TEMPLATE in txt format -S, --timestamp      skip conversion if the output file has newer timestamp -wWRAP, --wrap=WRAP  set number of columns to wrap text at --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default) --encoding           encoding of the template file
+-i INPUT, --input=INPUT    read from INPUT in po, pot formats -x EXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -o OUTPUT, --output=OUTPUT   write to OUTPUT in txt format -t TEMPLATE, --template=TEMPLATE   read from TEMPLATE in txt format -S, --timestamp      skip conversion if the output file has newer timestamp --encoding=ENCODING   The encoding of the template file (default: UTF-8) -w WRAP, --wrap=WRAP  set number of columns to wrap text at --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default)

 .. _txt2po#a_roundtrip_example: